cruxstack/terraform-aws-cognito-custom-message-sender/README.md

-# Terraform Module: AWS Cognito Custom SMS Sender
+# Terraform Module: AWS Cognito Custom Message Sender

 This Terraform module deploys a AWS Lambda function to serve as a custom SMS sender for AWS Cognito.
 The module uses Open Policy Agent (OPA) policies to